Reclassified Dog Adoption

 How to apply for a reclassified Guide Dog

-We are currently accepting new expressions of interest to adopt one of our Reclassified Pet Dogs.
+We are not currently accepting new expressions of interest to adopt one of our Reclassified Pet Dogs.

 At eight weeks of age, our Guide Dog pups are placed in the community with volunteer Puppy Raisers.
 These families or individuals ensure that our new puppy recruits get the best possible care, in a loving home environment while receiving necessary training.